elianetamara/replicacao-AM-ToLD-Br/README.md

 ## Dataset
 * ToLD-BR.csv - Each column has a value from 0 to 3 representing the number of times this example got flagged as toxic.
 * ToLD-BR_alpha.csv - Annotations are not aggregated for each class, so values are either 0 or 1 and each class has 3 columns.
+* Alternatively, you can load the dataset using HuggingFace's Dataset library.
+See the [dataset card](https://huggingface.co/datasets/JAugusto97/told-br) for details.

 **If you want access to the full dataset with demographic information for each annotator or the tweet IDs collected for this paper, contact us.**

 ## Citing ToLD-Br